opitzconsulting/jquery-mobile-angular-adapter/README.md

            }
         }

+- relative links in pages are treated relative to the templateUrl of the route, not the route path.
+E.g. given the mapping

+        $routeProvider.when('/someFolder/page1.html', { templateUrl:'#page1' });
+        $routeProvider.when('/someFolder/page2.html', { templateUrl:'/someTemplateFolder/page2.html' });

+  Page1 is embedded page, and therefore, all links within that page are relative to the initial url of the app.
+Page2 is an external page and all relative links in that page are relative to the folder `/someTemplateFolder`.

 - Please also look at the extensions to the `$location` service for controlling history and changing route params for just one route call.

 Default routing: `basePath+$location.url()`